syncfusion-content/flutter-docs/Flutter/datagrid/summaries.md

 ### Display table summary for row

-The summary information can be displayed in a row by setting the `GridTableSummaryRow.showSummaryInRow` property to `true` and define summary columns.
+The summary information can be displayed in a row by setting the `GridTableSummaryRow.showSummaryInRow` property to `true` and defining the summary columns.
 The `GridTableSummaryRow.title` content will be displayed to the corresponding row.
-You have to define the `GridTableSummaryRow.title` based on the `GridSummaryColumn.name` property to customize the summary value.
+You must define the `GridTableSummaryRow.title` based on the `GridSummaryColumn.name` property to customize the summary value.

 {% tabs %}
 {% highlight Dart %}